Mill City Commons' leaders are dedicated to connecting you with resources to enjoy a strong community of members and programs.

-I began my career teaching English at a junior high in Milwaukee where I encountered realities I hadn’t experienced at a Catholic girls’ school in Green Bay, Wisconsin.
-After moves to Pittsburgh, St. Louis, Minneapolis, Milwaukee again and back to Minneapolis in 1975, I spent 30 years on the faculty of United Theological Seminary of the Twin Cities teaching courses in American religious history and culture.
-Most of the board work I’ve done has focused on ecumenical and social justice organizations.
-I continue to be as intrigued by the mysteries of goodness as I am bewildered by the persistence of evil, a fact that no doubt explains my love of murder mysteries.
+Mary Bednarowski began her career teaching English at a junior high in Milwaukee where she encountered realities she hadn’t experienced at a Catholic girls’ school in Green Bay, Wisconsin.
+After moves to Pittsburgh, St. Louis, Minneapolis, Milwaukee again and back to Minneapolis in 1975, she spent 30 years on the faculty of United Theological Seminary of the Twin Cities teaching courses in American religious history and culture.
+Most of the board work she has done has focused on ecumenical and social justice organizations.
+She continues to be as intrigued by the mysteries of goodness as she is bewildered by the persistence of evil, a fact that no doubt explains her love of murder mysteries.

-After buying a “practice” condominium in 2000, we moved downtown permanently in 2010.
-I rejoice at living long enough to hear my spouse Keith say, “You were right.”
-We love being near our daughter and her family and visiting our son and daughter-in-law in Washington, DC.
-We spend time in Florida and Wisconsin, alternating views of a little urban bayou with the waves of Lake Michigan.
-Because I inherited what my father called his “natural inability” at sports, my major form of exercise is walking, although this year—I say this every year—I’m going to start yoga.
-I consider MCC one of the great benefits of living on the river.
-I recently came across a volume of essays on aging called Fierce with Reality, as good a way as I can think of to describe the individual stories, the inter-woven networks, and the larger community that make up our wonderful organization.
+After buying a “practice” condominium in 2000, Mary and her husband moved downtown permanently in 2010.
+She rejoices at living long enough to hear her spouse Keith say, “You were right.”
+They love being near their daughter and her family and visiting their son and daughter-in-law in Washington, DC.
+Mary and Keith spend time in Florida and Wisconsin, alternating views of a little urban bayou with the waves of Lake Michigan.
+Because Mary inherited what her father called his “natural inability” at sports, her major form of exercise is walking, although this year—she says this every year—she's going to start yoga.
+Mary considers MCC one of the great benefits of living on the river.
+She recently came across a volume of essays on aging called Fierce with Reality, as good a way as she can think of to describe the individual stories, the inter-woven networks, and the larger community that make up our wonderful organization.

 Michael Brennan is native of Dublin, where he received his MD from the Royal College of Surgeons in Ireland (RCSI).
 He received residency and fellow training at Mayo Clinic before joining the consulting staff as an endocrinologist.
 He was a professor of medicine and served in several leadership positions including vice chair of the Department of Medicine, medical director of the Mayo Program in Professionalism and Values and as President of the Staff.